-Devon has recently relocated from BC in order to serve as the Director for Rainbow Health Ontario.
+Devon relocated from BC in order to serve as the Director for Rainbow Health Ontario.
 He brings a background in community development; partnership and collaboration; program development; management; and systems change.
 Since the late 90s, a substantial focus of Devon’s work has been on advancing the health and well-being of lesbian, gay, bi, queer, Two Spirit, and trans communities, using an intersectional approach – work that is close to Devon’s heart as an out trans and queer person.
-Devon also actively volunteers within LGBTQ communities in a range of ways; currently, he is serving as the President of the Canadian Professional Association for Transgender Health (CPATH).
+Devon also actively volunteers within LGBT2SQ communities in a range of ways.
+He is a past President of the Canadian Professional Association for Transgender Health (CPATH).

 Trans Health Connection

 Jordan coordinates Trans Health Connection.
 The program is increasing the capacity of primary health care systems across the province to provide high-quality, comprehensive care to trans communities through training, education, mentorship, resources, and networking.

 Previous to joining RHO, Jordan has also done years of front line shelter work, and has volunteered for and facilitated various drop-in programs for trans folks in Toronto.
 He also spent years as an independent trainer about trans access and issues.

 Communications OfficerColleen is responsible for RHO’s communications, including digital and media relations.
 In previous bilingual communications roles, Colleen has worked for Legal Aid Ontario, CBC/Radio-Canada, and the Ontario Association of Children’s Aid Societies.
 She also volunteered in Planned Parenthood Toronto (PPT)’s youth services clinic.